-However, if you did Teacher Loan Forgiveness, you would have $17,500 wiped away, but you’d still owe $50,000 plus whatever interest had accrued minus that forgiveness payment.
+By comparison, if you did Teacher Loan Forgiveness, you would have $17,500 wiped away, but you’d still owe your balance plus whatever interest had accrued.

 Hence, Teacher Loan Forgiveness is pretty useless if:

 Teachers looking for relief from student loans have other options available.
-Factors like what type of student loans you have and where you reside play a role in the programs available to you.
+Factors like what type of student loans you have and where you reside play a role in determining which programs are available to you.

 - A math, science, foreign language or bilingual education teacher or be a teacher in another field that is determined to have a shortage of qualified teachers in your state.

 To find out if your school of employment is classified as a low-income school, check the Federal Student Aid online database.

 Up to 100% of the loan may be canceled for full-time teaching service based on the number of years of service you have.
 Here’s are the tiers of service-based loan cancellation:

 - 15% canceled per year for the first and second years of service

 - 20% canceled for the third and fourth years

 Any canceled amount includes interest accrued during that year of service.